waylonflinn/arrayloader/README.md

 Type inference can be overridden by supplying a second argument.
 If this argument is supplied but not recognized, the function returns immediately with an error.
 If supplied, this argument should be a string containing any of the values listed in the "numpy dtype" column from the first table or the "type" column from the second.

+## Notes
+Extensions for binary types differ from the numpy dtype short form in one way.
+The numpy short dtype specifies number of bytes, this module uses the number of bits (just as in the long form).

 ## Credits
 based on the simple, but fantastic [floader](https://github.com/curvedmark/floader)